 To justify the inclusion of script data, script distances should provide a different signal than typological, genetic, and geographic distances.
 In particular, they should not be substantially correlated with any of the other distance measures within \textsc{URIEL+}.
 Otherwise, script data would be redundant for the purpose of distance calculations--a primary use case of \textsc{URIEL+}.

 To consider how similar script distances are to other distances in \textsc{URIEL+}, we study the correlation of a matrix containing all script distances with all other distance matrices in \textsc{URIEL+}.
 A distance matrix is a symmetric matrix, such that the $ij$th entry of the matrix is the distance between languages $i$ and $j$ in \textsc{URIEL+}.
 One can compute the Spearman correlation between the script matrix and any of the other distance matrices \cite{spearman1904}.
-To test the significance of the coefficient, a two-sided Mantel test is conducted.
-It is a permutation test that builds a distribution of correlation statistics based on computing the Spearman correlation coefficient on permuted distance matrices \cite{mantel1967}.
+To test the significance of the coefficient, a two-sided Mantel test \footnote{That is, a permutation test that builds a distribution of correlation statistics based on computing the Spearman correlation coefficient on permuted distance matrices \cite{mantel1967}.} is conducted.

-One of the assumptions of the Mantel test is that there is not any kind of structured dependence (e.g., phylogenetic, in the case of languages) between the two matrices \cite{guillot2013dismantling}.
+Mantel tests assume the lack of any kind of structured dependence (e.g. phylogenetic relationships between languages) between the two matrices \cite{guillot2013dismantling}.
 This is clearly not the case for language distances.
 Languages within the same language family are expected to have smaller distances than those with languages outside their family (see \citet{dunn2011nature}).
 To mitigate the violation of this assumption, we perform block permutation ($999$ many), where each permutation block \cite{winkler2015mlbp} is the top-level language family for a language, as reported in Glottolog.